 Past, present, future

-Zoetermeer then and now
+The Zoetermeer of then and now

 [INSERT PHOTO]

-Eye for the past
+An eye for the past

-Urban life from the Middle Ages onward
+Urban life from the Middle Ages

-The first years as a growth center
+The first years as a growth centre

-The new city center: planning
+The new city centre: planning

 [INSERT PHOTO]